-- Eventually the Russian imposed the Soviet Civil Authority in October 1945, and supported Kim Il-sung as Chairman of the Provisional People's Committee for North Korea.
-This lead to the establishment of The Democratic People's Republic of Korea on 9 September 1948 with Kim Il Sung as premier.
+- Eventually, the Russians imposed the Soviet Civil Authority in October 1945, and supported Kim Il-sung as Chairman of the Provisional People's Committee for North Korea.
+This lead to the establishment of The Democratic People's Republic of Korea, on 9 September 1948, with Kim Il Sung as premier.

 - Soviet forces withdrew from the North in 1948, and most American forces withdrew from the South in 1949.
 The Soviets suspected South Korea of planning to invade the North and were sympathetic to Kim's goal of Korean unification under socialism.
 They supported an invasion of the South on 25 June 1950, beginning the Korean War.
 A United Nations force, led by the United States, intervened to defend the South, and pushed the North Koreans back, at which point China became anxious and joined in the fighting.

 - Roughly 3 million people died in the Korean War.
 15% of the North Korean population (c.
 10 million at that time) died and almost every substantial building in North Korea was destroyed, before the war ceased on 27 July 1953.
 The armistice approximately restored the original boundaries between North and South Korea.
 No peace treaty was ever signed. so the two countries are still technically at war.

 The Current Dynasty